-Our presence on the Earth produces ripples of causal effects, radiating outward from the center of our beings, affecting our communities on all levels.
-These tremors are then reflected back at us through social and physical environments, accumulating ever greater resonance over time.
-We mirror our perceived surroundings, experiencing a distortion of the real in an infinite exchange.
-Accustomed to living in a hall of mirrors, what happens when we pause to alter the flow of these unconsciously occurring cycles?
+Our presence on the Earth produces ripples of causal effects, radiating outward from the center of each being, affecting our communities and institutions on all levels.
+These tremors are then reflected back at us through social and physical environments, accumulating ever greater resonances over time.
+We mirror our perceived surroundings, experiencing a distortion of the real in infinitely complex and undulating exchanges.
+Accustomed to living in this hall of mirrors, what happens when we pause to alter the flow of our unconsciously occurring story cycles?
 Through careful use of materials and symbolism, my work is an experiment in inducing modest transformation through a cultivated relationship with art.

-To test my theories, I employ a variety of surfaces like copper, stoneware and hardwood panels, to investigate how images and symbols can act as localized attractors for required change.
-The solutions to issues of personal and social justice are inextricably linked to the environment and how we relate to her wholeness.
-These problems can’t be solved by algorithms, but must be carefully explored through intuitive connections to a greater mystery, rather than strictly relying on the utility of logic boards to do the work for us.
-Each piece is the seed of a relationship, which will grow and flower in accordance with how well it is tended.
+To test my theories, I employ a variety of surfaces like copper, stoneware and hardwood panels, to investigate how symbols can act as localized attractors for the change we want to see.
+The solutions to issues of social and ecological justice are inextricably linked to our immediate environment and how we relate to the concept of wholeness.
+Our problems can’t be solved by algorithms, they must be carefully explored through intuitive and emotional connections.
+Rather than relying on the utility of logic boards to do the heavy lifting for us, we must reacquaint ourselves with a sense of mystery.
+Each talisman and warding tile we create is a seed, intended grow and flower into it’s own energy attractor for good in the world.

 Member of A Conspiracy of Strange Girls art collective.